I’m an Economist in the Office of Research at the Consumer Financial Protection Bureau. Contact: firstname.lastname@example.org

 “Oversight and Competition with Heterogeneous Service Providers: The Federal Lifeline Program” This version: April, 2018.

 “Changing the Footprint of GSE Loan Guarantees: Estimating Effects on Mortgage Pricing and Availability” (with Alexei Alexandrov and Sergei Koulayev)

-“Student Loan Prepayment and Risk Pooling” (with Natalie Cox and Christa Gibbs)
+“Student Loan Prepayment and Risk Pooling” (with Natalie Bachas and Christa Gibbs)